MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/3d-secure/_index.md

 ### Mail Order/Telephone Order (MOTO)

-For [MOTO](https://docs.multisafepay.com/features/moto/) payments, the customer provides their card details to the merchant over the phone or by email.
-These payments do not require 3D Secure 2.0 authentication.
+For [MOTO](https://docs.multisafepay.com/features/moto/) payments, the customer gives you their card details by phone or email.
+3DS2 authentication is **not required**.
 ### Transaction risk analysis

 MultiSafepay can conduct a transaction risk analysis (TRA) for specific transactions for amounts up to EUR&nbsp;500.
 The issuer may soft decline the exemption, in which case the customer is automatically redirected to authenticate.